I'm Gay (I'm Happy)

-Background and controversy
+Background and title

 Lil B announced the album and its title during his performance at the Coachella Festival in 2011.
 Shortly after the announcement, the rapper was met with backlash, even from his own fans.
 In MTV News, Lil B claimed he received death threats: "People been hitting me up like, 'I'm gonna bash your head in,' 'you faggot,' 'I'm gonna kill you', a lot of my supporters have turned on me.
 It's been a few supporters that's saying, 'I'm not gonna rock with you anymore".

 The title was met with controversy from the media as well as figures in the hip-hop community.
 Terrance Dean, former MTV executive and openly gay author of "Hiding In Hip-hop", stated, "I think that [announcement] was so much bigger than he was.
 That it was like seeing his future before it even actually happened".
 Openly gay BET blogger Lloyd "Gyant" Dinwiddie perceived the album name as a publicity stunt: "I don't want to take anything away from what I think he's trying to do.
 I really do feel that it is less about social evolution, and it's more about making a name for yourself and selling your project".
 GLAAD issued a statement addressing the album's title.
 "As a lyricist, Lil B knows that words matter.
 Slurs have the power to fuel intolerance.
 We hope that Lil B's album title is not just a gimmick, and is really a sincere attempt to be an ally".
 In response to the statement, Lil B told MTV "I got major love for the gay and lesbian community, and I just want to push less separation and that’s why I’m doing it.
 I hope GLAAD sees that I’m taking initial steps to break barriers."